gayeongpark/gayeongpark.github.io/_posts/2024-04-29-General-Concept.md

 ### Static typing

-Static typing involves type checking during compilation, before program execution.
-Once a variable is assigned a data type, it remains unchanged throughout the programs execution.
+Static typing involves **type checking during compilation**, before program execution.
+Once a variable is assigned a data type, **it remains unchanged throughout the programs execution**.
 Static typing reduces the chances of runtime errors(this error happens after compilation) and detects errors at an early stage.

 On the other side, it will be hard to have small type revision and these small type changes can draw bigger architectural changes.